encse/rubik-dos/README.md

 # Developing, building, playing around

-I use a mac thes days, so the scripts work on the mac only...
+I use a mac these days, so the scripts work on the mac only...
 You need to have node and npm installed.
 If you want to play with the source code, put [dosbox.app](https://www.dosbox.com/) in the root of the repository.

 ```